 We measured the performance of the creation of distributed containers on multiple engines.
-For each case plotted, a Turbine system was configured to use the given number of engines and servers.
+For each case plotted, a Turbine system was configured to use the given number of engines and servers in a 1:1 ratio.
 A Turbine distributed range operation was issued, creating a large container of containers.
 This triggered the creation of script variables storing all integers from 0 to $N \times 100,000$, where N is the number of Turbine engine processes.
-The operation was split so that all engines were able to create and fill small containers that were then linked into the top-level container.
+The operation was split so that all engines were able to create and fill small containers that were then linked into the top-level container, as diagrammed in Figure 10.
 Workers were not involved in this operation.